Consumer Price Index: What You Need to Know About the CPI

 Smart Summary

-The CPI is one of the most widely used indicators of inflation.
-The CPI aims to measure the changes in prices you face on a monthly and yearly basis.
+The Consumer Price Index is one of the most widely used indicators of inflation.
+The CPI aims to measure the changes in prices you face monthly and yearly.
 Although the CPI is a lagging indicator, it helps households and businesses make investment and purchase decisions.
 The CPI is a closely watched indicator because of its ramifications on all sectors of the U.S. economy.
 Keeping a pulse on the CPI will help you make better financial decisions.

 Frequently Asked Questions